Miranda9820/Miranda98200/README.md

 # Miranda98200
-# 👋 Hello, I'm [Miranda9820] – Aspiring Network & IT Specialist
+# 👋 Hello, I'm Miranda Gentsana – Aspiring Network & IT Specialist

 Welcome to my GitHub profile!
 I’m passionate about technology, communication networks, and network security.
 I’m on a mission to build resilient digital infrastructure and continuously grow in the IT and AI/ML space.